prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.
 * `interval` - [in] new interval for the ODE Trigger to process frames on.
-Set to 0 (default) or 1 to processess all frames.
+Set to 0 (default) or 1 to process all frames.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure